Bogerchen/cs224n_Learning/README.md

 # cs224n_Learning
-Implementation of assignments  of cs224n
+Implementation of assignments  of cs224n on python3.x